jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Here, a possible remedy is to employ a preprocessor, that distinguishes the fenced code from quoted fences and replaces the non-quoted fences by context-free opening and closing markers that can then be captured at parsing stage.
-Using preprocessors is often a clean and pragmatic solution and DHParser includes dedicated support for preprocessors.
+Using pre-processors is often a clean and pragmatic solution and DHParser includes dedicated support for pre-processors.
-However, introducing preprocessors also hast some downsides.
+However, introducing pre-processors also hast some downsides.
 One disadvantage is that a preprocessor requires a makeshift parser of its own that must be strong enough not to stumble over the syntactic constructs that do not concern the preprocessor like comments for